palashvsid/Projects/MLPC-Documentation.md

         is replaced with the product description field (A shorter version of product long description).

-    5. All SKU’s with GPH tagged as onboarding are replaced.
-These SKU’s are unclassified and hence cannot be used to train the machine learning engine.
+    5. All SKUs with GPH tagged as onboarding are replaced.
+These SKUs are unclassified and hence cannot be used to train the machine learning engine.

     6. The final prepared dataset for machine learning is named as